-Data Warehousing and Data Mining goes hand in hand An Overview of Data Warehousing
+Data Warehousing and Data Mining goes hand in hand – An Overview

 An Overview of Data Warehousing and Data Mining

 A Data Warehouse possesses consolidated historical data, which helps the organization analyze its business activities and predict the business’s future growth.
 A data warehouse also helps executives organize, understand, and use their data to make strategic decisions.
 Data warehousing and data mining both go hand in hand and work effectively to improve business performance.

 Data warehouse systems can help different applications to integrate.
-It provides consolidated historical data in the multidimensional view.
+It also provides consolidated historical data in the multidimensional view.
 Thus it helps to provide Online Analytical Processing (OLAP) tools.
 These tools help us in the interactive and effective analysis of data.
 This analysis then helps in data mining.

 Data mining functions such as association, classification, prediction, etc., can be integrated with OLAP operations to enhance knowledge at multiple levels of abstraction.
 Because of this reason, the data warehouse has now become an important platform for online analytical processing of data.

 Data warehousing is the process of creating and using a data warehouse.
 We can create a data warehouse by integrating data from multiple heterogeneous sources.
-This compiled data supports analytical reporting, structured and ad hoc queries, and decision making.
-The complete process of data warehousing involves data cleaning, data integration, and data consolidations.
+Consequently, this compiled data supports analytical reporting and decision making.
+Hence, the complete process of data warehousing involves data cleaning, data integration, and data consolidations.

-The best example of a data warehouse with which everyone can relate easily is Facebook.
-Facebook collects all of your data and then stores that data into one central repository.
+For example, Facebook is the best data warehouse with which everyone can relate easily.
+Facebook collects all of your data and then stores that data in one central repository.
 They want to make sure that you see the most relevant ads.

 There are many reasons behind that.
 But the ultimate goal is to increase the reach of the people to a particular page.
 They have an objective to extract the most meaningful data and patterns from the aggregated data.

 Types of Data Warehousing

 - Information Processing − A data warehouse allows the process of the data stored in it.
-It can process the data using querying, basic statistical analysis, reporting using crosstabs, tables, charts, or graphs.
+It can also process the data using querying, basic statistical analysis, reporting using crosstabs, tables, charts, or graphs.